Skip to main content

 • story

-• “Sadly, the level modifiers are very minor, so the levels all feel very similar, except for the around 4 different mission types.
-Also, why do I have to search the whole level for that one hostage I've missed in hostage missions?
+• “Sadly the level modifiers are very minor, so the levels all feel very similar, except for the around four different mission types.
+Also, why do I have to search the whole level in hostage missions for that one hostage I've missed?
 They should just be marked on the map like the enemies.”

 • gameplay

-The gameplay is engaging and enjoyable, drawing comparisons to titles like Jydge and Hotline Miami, but with a more forgiving difficulty level.
-Players find the upgrade system intriguing, enhancing the overall fun factor of the game.
+The gameplay is engaging and enjoyable, drawing clear inspiration from games like Jydge and Hotline Miami but offering a more forgiving experience.
+Players appreciate the fun mechanics and find the upgrade system consistently interesting.

 • “Gameplay is very fun and upgrades are always interesting to get.”